ClipFinance/strategy-router/docs/docs.md

 https://miro.com/app/board/uXjVOXGtYEw=/

 ### Definitions
-*Strategies* - is a smart contracts that implements certain farming strategies with stablecoins, such as staking biswap UST-BUSD LP tokens.
+*Strategies* - is a smart contracts that implements certain farming strategies with tokens, such as staking biswap UST-BUSD LP tokens.
 Users can't interact with strategy contracts directly.

 *Strategy router* - is a smart contract that manages user funds and strategies, serves as intermediary between user and multiple strategies.

 *Batching balance* - This is where user funds appear after his deposit.
 Coins hold here before depositing them into strategies, thus money in batching doesn't generate any profits.
 This is managed by Strategy Router.

-*Strategy balance* - Simply saying how much stablecoin you can withdraw from that strategy, not accounting for fee or slippage.
+*Strategy balance* - Simply saying how much token you can withdraw from that strategy, not accounting for fee or slippage.
 Money in strategies are generating profits.

 *Cycle* - Every cycle has its own price per share (PPS).